-- 1. Unused data cannot remain correct for very long - 2.
-Data quality in an information system is a function of its use, not its collection. - 3.
-Data quality will be no better than its most stringent use. - 4.
-Data quality problems tend to become worse as the information system ages. - 5.
-The less likely some attribute (element) is to change, the more traumatic it will be when it finally does change. - 6.
-Laws of data quality apply equally to data and meta-data.
+• Particularly in the field of Web information, many authors have tried to capture principles and guidelines which should help achieve a certain level of quality (desirability) of Web data.
+In e.g., [40] this list is comprised of the following: Unused data cannot remain correct for very long; Data quality in an information system is a function of its use, not its collection; Data quality will be no better than its most stringent use; Data quality problems tend to become worse as the information system ages; The less likely some attribute (element) is to change, the more traumatic it will be when it finally does change; and Laws of data quality apply equally to data and meta-data.